Ivan-1F/quick-config/docs/docs.md

 You can use `+` to connect each key to create a multi keybinding, it will be trigger when all the keys are pressed in the correct order

-Now, run the game, join a world or connect to a server, press the key you have set.
-If a blank window appears, congratulations, you have created a `quick-config` extension successfully

 ## Add a category

 Using `quick-config`, you can create a lot of `setting` to your extension. `quick-config` will automatically generate a gui screen that let the player control all the settings and save the user data at `minecraft/config/<Extension Name>.json`